PaulAganbi/AI-Powered-Exploratory-Data-Analysis-for-A-Regional-Community-College/README.md

 AI-Powered Exploratory Data Analysis for A Regional Community College
 ________________________________________
-Executive Summary
+Executive Summary:

 This project uncovers what drives student satisfaction and professor effectiveness at a Regional Community College.
 Using Amazon QuickSight for visualization and Generative AI (Amazon Q) for automated insights, the analysis revealed actionable trends that help leadership improve faculty performance and course value.
 Through AI-assisted analysis, the institution can enhance the student experience by up to 15%—without increasing operational costs.
 ________________________________________
-Business Problem
+Business Problem:

 The Board of Directors at Regional Community College wanted to better understand:
 •	Which professors consistently earn the highest evaluations
 •	What academic and structural factors drive student satisfaction
 •	How to improve teaching quality and student outcomes without raising course costs As the data analyst supporting this initiative, my objective was to turn a large collection of enrollment records, academic results, and course evaluations into insightful dashboards and clear business recommendations that drive decision-making.
 ________________________________________
-Project Objectives
+Project Objectives:

 1. Identify measurable patterns behind high professor ratings and student satisfaction.
 2. Highlight improvement opportunities while maintaining affordability.
 3. Demonstrate how Generative AI can accelerate analytics and storytelling.
 4. Present findings through interactive dashboards that the board can explore.
 ________________________________________
-Data & Tools
+Data & Tools:

-Tool	Purpose
-Amazon QuickSight	Interactive dashboards and KPI visualizations Amazon Q (Generative AI)	Natural-language queries and automated insight summaries Python / SQL	Data cleaning, integration, and metric calculation Excel / CSV Files	Student enrollment, academic, and evaluation datasets
+Amazon QuickSight	Interactive dashboards and KPI visualizations

+Amazon Q (Generative AI)	Natural-language queries and automated insight summaries

+Python / SQL	Data cleaning, integration, and metric calculation

+Excel / CSV Files	Student enrollment, academic, and evaluation datasets
 ________________________________________
 Methodology